jamonholmgren/ProMotion/README.md

 ## Adding view elements

 Any view item (UIView, UIButton, custom UIView subclasses, etc) can be added to the current view with `add`.
-`add` accepts a second argument which is a hash of attributes that get applied to the element before it is dropped into the view.
+`add` accepts a second argument which is a hash of attributes that get applied to the element right after it is dropped into the view.

 `add(view, attr={})`